Sara-Sharifzadeh/Hand-eye-Calibration/README.md

 # Hand-eye-Calibration
-This repository provides code for single plane hand-eye calibration.
+This repository provides code for a sample 3D reconstruction using the output hand-eye calibration matrix of the single plane hand-eye calibration method published recently.
 To cite the work, please use the following paper:
 S. Sharifzadeh, I. Biro, P. Kinnell, “Robust hand-eye calibration of 2D laser sensors using a single-plane calibration artefact”, Robotics and Computer-Integrated Manufacturing, 61, 101823, 2020.